jariwilms/Particles/README.md

 # Particles
-Simulate millions of particles simultaneously
+Simulate millions of particles simultaneously on the GPU

 ## Properties
 * Allocates an OpenGL vertex buffer which is shared by OpenCL